SSWConsulting/SSW.Rules.Content/rules/keep-tasks-handy-for-calls/rule.md

 ---
 type: rule
-title: Do you always keep your task list handy for when the boss calls?
+title: Do you always keep your task list handy for when the Manager calls?
 uri: keep-tasks-handy-for-calls
 authors:
   - title: Tanya Leahy